 The thing about a money back guarantee is it’s better to have it and not need it, than not have it all.

-Keith Taylor is Green Party MEP for the South EastSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Keith Taylor is Green Party MEP for the South EastSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.